julianrfaust/cellclassifier/README.md

 pip install .
 ```

 Relevant `.pkl` files (ensembl_mapping_dict.pkl, gene_median_dictionary.pkl, gene_name_id_dict.pkl, token_dictionary.pkl) were downloaded from https://huggingface.co/ctheodoris/Geneformer/tree/main and moved into the relevant subdirectories.
 Minimal changes were made within `classifier.py`, `collator_for_classification.py`, `evaluation_utils.py` to reference these files.
-Alternatively, a `.zip` of the entire working folder (1.3GB) from which all scripts were run, with these minimal changes, can be accessed at the following Drive link:
+Alternatively, a `.zip` of the entire working folder with all the models (12GB) from which all scripts were run, with all these minimal changes, can be accessed at the following Drive link: https://drive.google.com/file/d/13fd1bRUR8ORYXrkgyE6r8ZXL5l1UCbgy/view?usp=sharing

 ## 4. Usage
 To run the classification models, execute: